pamelafox/simple-fastapi-container/README.md

 1. Run the local server:

     ```shell
-    uvicorn src.api.main:app --port 3100 --reload
+    fastapi dev src/api/main.py
     ```

-3. Click 'http://127.0.0.1:3100' in the terminal, which should open a new tab in the browser.
+2. Click 'http://127.0.0.1:8000' in the terminal, which should open a new tab in the browser.

-4. Try the API at '/generate_name' and try passing in a parameter at the end of the URL, like '/generate_name?starts_with=N'.
+3. Try the API at '/generate_name' and try passing in a parameter at the end of the URL, like '/generate_name?starts_with=N'.

 ### Local development with Docker